-Most of the runtime system is coded in C; of the routines coded in assembly language, one is the startup routine, one does integer arithmetic with overflow checking (C does not provide this), and the others are concerned with stack management.
+Most of the run-time system is coded in C, but some of the routines are coded in assembly language.
+The interpretive loop and startup routines are written in assembly language, as is integer arithmetic with overflow checking (C does not provide this), as well as other routines concerned with stack management.